 It's a fake-out, though.
 Thank the evil Twin Peaks hellmouth.
 Norma pulls Walter aside only to say that no, she's not changing the name of the diner.
 And, for that matter, she wants her diner and her diner only.
 She doesn't want to own shares in the other six diners that Walter owns.
 After delivering this stern rejection, Norma places a hand on Ed's shoulder.

 "Marry me," he asks her.
 Oh, boy.
 And we thought Ross and Rachel were TV's most epic romance.
 Ed and Norma have been chasing this relationship for well over a quarter of a century.
 And it took a golden shovel for it all to happen.
-(I solemnly apologise for any and all jokes I made about the absurdity of the golden shovel plotline.
+(I solemnly apologize for any and all jokes I made about the absurdity of the golden shovel plotline.
 If spray-painted gardening tools appeared in every romantic comedy from now on I would not complain.)

 In less enchanting parts of this narrative, the evil Cooper is getting to business.
 He makes his way to the coordinates he squeezed out of Ray last week.
-They lead him to the gas station where it all started — where spectres of men in beanies flicker in the darkness.
+They lead him to the gas station where it all started — where specters of men in beanies flicker in the darkness.
 It's a portal of sorts, or a vessel between worlds.
 There, Cooper asks to see Phillip Jeffries.
 (David Bowie played Jeffries originally.
 I have spent most of this series wondering when and how he'll make his return.)

 One woodsman leads Cooper through a courtyard, where a woman in a nightgown says, in the broken speech of someone from another dimension, "I'll unlock the door for you."
 Inside, there's a large pipe, or what looks like an ancient refrigerator.
 It's a version of Phillip Jeffries, voiced by Nathan Frizzell, who speaks directly to Cooper.